 - Mucinous cystadenocarcinoma: a rare cancer that is essentially a cyst filled with thick fluid and usually grows in the tail of the pancreas.

 The treatment of pancreatic cancer may consist of surgery, precision cancer medicines, chemotherapy, and radiation therapy, and is likely to involve several different types of physicians.
-These physicians may include a gastroenterologist, a surgeon, a medical oncologist, a radiation oncologist, or other specialists.
+As newer precision cancer medicines are developed it's extremely important that all patients undergo genomic biomarker testing.
+Treating physicians may include a gastroenterologist, a surgeon, a medical oncologist, a radiation oncologist, or other specialists.
 Care must be carefully coordinated between the various treating physicians.